steliost03/RPP/README.md

 * This algorithm repeats from the second step and beyond : all the possible paths make an effort to reach the ending point , and every time a path meets an obstacle,it is split into two possible paths.
 * When all the paths have reached their destination , the optimal in terms of distance travelled is finally chosen.

+### Extra procedures&calculations for the combined motion

+For the rotational motion , the input is not
+For the case of the combined motion , the following procedure is implemented :

+* For an (evenly spaced) number of different angles , the free space is calculated.

+* The union of all the free spaces is calculated .
+The resulting space will represent , in a sense, the best case scenario for all the angles used in the previous step , meaning that

+* For the resulting space, the above mentioned algorithms are implemented for the calculation of the safest and optimal paths , but with one distiction.
+For every step (for every node in the case of the safest path, and for every growth interval for the optimal)
 ## Usage & Parameters

 **Note for compilation with Visual Studio** : For better execution speed, select 'Release' in the solution configuration.